intellitrend/zabbixapi-php/README.md

 This software is licensed under the GNU Lesser General Public License v3.0.

+# Changelog

+## Version 2.7
+* BREAKING CHANGE: Classfilename renamed from `Zabbixapi.php` to `ZabbixApi.php` to match classname.
+* Call to `getAuthKey()` no longer simply returns the `authKey`.
+If there was no previous call to the Zabbix-API this funcion will call the Zabbix-API to ensure a valid key before returning the key.
+* Fixed error message for invalid sslCaFile.

+## Version 2.6
+* Public release.
+* Added check for Curl.
+* Added example for filtering and additional params passed to the Zabbix-API.
+* Call to `login()` no longer initially calls the Zabbix-API anylonger to verify the `authKey`.
+* If debug is enabled via option, or via function before calling `login()`, `login()` issues a call to the Zabbix-API to check wether the session is re-used.

+## Version 2.5
+* Internal release.

+## Version 2.4
+* Initial public release.

 # Zabbix API PHP Client with session caching and SSL support

 There are quite a lot of Zabbix API clients out that work really well with [Zabbix](https://www.zabbix.com).
 However most of them do not support `session caching` or need tweaks to work with self signed certificates.